neo4j/neo4j/README.md

 To build everything, including running all tests, producing documentation and assembling product packages, use `mvn clean install -DfullBuild`

-The Python part of the build requires a working JPype installation.
 For how to make the documentation build go, see: [manual/](https://github.com/neo4j/neo4j/tree/master/manual)

 When building on Windows, use `-Dlicensing.skip` to avoid problems related to line endings.